ethereum-optimism/pm/src/sdlc.md

 Coordinate with DevRel and external partners that may be affected.
 Sepolia must match mainnet as much as possible, including for partner configurations.

-### Step 6: Governance proposal (if governance is needed)

-1. **Prepare Proposal:**
-    - Reference a stable release candidate.
-    - Include all relevant info such as risk modeling results, audits, Sepolia performance, and activation schedule.
-    - Use the standard governance [template](https://gov.optimism.io/t/season-6-charter-aware-upgrade-proposal-template/8134).
-2. **Review & Post:**
-    - Obtain Foundation and Legal approval.
-        - Loop in Ben Jones and Bobby Dresser from the Foundation.
-        - Loop in Eric Van Wart from legal.
-    - Post the proposal on governance forums.
-3. **Approval & Veto:**
-    - Wait for the vote and veto period to complete.

 ### Step 7: Mainnet rollout